Render Tab

 Performance

-Optimize viewport responsiveness with adaptive quality, BVH acceleration, and view region clipping.
+Optimize viewport responsiveness with boolean solver selection, adaptive quality, and progressive rendering.

 Boolean Solver